Building a moodboard

 Sources:

-- Your own successful generations
+- Your own successful generations from the AI porn generators you use

 - Photography references